fastify/fastify/docs/Hooks.md

 ## Hooks

 Hooks are registered with the `fastify.addHook` method and allow you to listen to specific events in the application or request/response lifecycle.
-You have to register a hook before the event is triggered otherwise the event is lost.
+You have to register a hook before the event is triggered, otherwise the event is lost.

-By using the hooks you can interact directly inside the lifecycle of Fastify.
+By using hooks you can interact directly with the lifecycle of Fastify.
 There are Request/Reply hooks and application hooks:

 - [Request/Reply Hooks](#requestreply-hooks)
   - [onRequest](#onRequest)